M3wory/ColorConverter/README.md

-Документация по использованию сайта "Конвертер Цветов" Описание
-Веб-приложение "Конвертер Цветов" позволяет пользователю конвертировать цвета между цветовыми моделями RGB, CMYK и HSV. Оно предоставляет возможность вручную настраивать цвет через ползунки и ввод числовых значений, а также выбирать цвет через встроенный инструмент "Палитра цветов".
-Основные элементы интерфейса
-1. Палитра цветов
-•	Расположена в верхней части страницы.
-•	Представляет собой квадратную кнопку, которая отображает текущий цвет в формате HEX.
-•	Нажатие на кнопку открывает системный выбор цвета. После выбора, RGB, CMYK и HSV значения обновляются автоматически.
-2. Секция RGB
-•	Включает элементы управления для изменения значений каналов Red (R), Green (G) и Blue (B).
-•	Каждый канал имеет числовой ввод (диапазон от 0 до 255) и ползунок для визуального контроля.
-•	Изменение значений RGB автоматически пересчитывает и отображает соответствующие значения в моделях CMYK и HSV.
-3. Секция CMYK
-•	Включает элементы управления для изменения значений компонентов Cyan (C), Magenta (M), Yellow (Y) и Black (K).
-•	Каждый компонент имеет числовой ввод (диапазон от 0 до 100) и ползунок для визуального контроля.
-•	Изменение значений CMYK автоматически пересчитывает и обновляет соответствующие значения в моделях RGB и HSV.
-4. Секция HSV
-•	Включает элементы управления для изменения значений Hue (H), Saturation (S) и Value (V).
-•	Числовой ввод для Hue принимает значения от 0 до 360, для Saturation и Value — от 0 до 100.
-•	Изменение значений HSV приводит к обновлению соответствующих значений в моделях RGB и CMYK.

-Основные функции
-Выбор цвета через палитру
-1.	Нажмите на квадратную кнопку палитры в верхней части страницы.
-2.	Выберите цвет через системный инструмент выбора.
-3.	Цвет автоматически будет преобразован в RGB, CMYK и HSV, и соответствующие числовые значения и ползунки обновятся.
-Ручное изменение значений
-•	Для ручного изменения цвета используйте либо числовые поля ввода, либо ползунки для каждой цветовой модели (RGB, CMYK, HSV).
-•	При изменении одного из значений в одной из моделей остальные значения пересчитываются автоматически для поддержания корректной цветовой консистенции.
-Ограничения
-•	Значения вводятся только в пределах диапазонов, указанных для каждой цветовой модели: o	RGB: от 0 до 255. o	CMYK: от 0 до 100. o	HSV: Hue от 0 до 360, Saturation и Value от 0 до 100.
-•	Системный выбор цвета отображает HEX код, который преобразуется в RGB и затем конвертируется в CMYK и HSV.
+# Color Converter Documentation

+## Overview

+The **Color Converter** web application allows users to convert colors between RGB, CMYK, and HSV color models.
+It offers the ability to manually adjust colors via sliders and numerical inputs, as well as select colors through a built-in **Color Palette** tool.

+## Main Interface Elements

+### 1. Color Palette
+- Located at the top of the page.
+- A square button displaying the current color in HEX format.
+- Clicking the button opens the system color picker.
+Once a color is selected, the RGB, CMYK, and HSV values update automatically.

+### 2. RGB Section
+- Controls for adjusting Red (R), Green (G), and Blue (B) channels.
+- Each channel has a numerical input (range: 0 to 255) and a slider for visual adjustment.
+- Changing RGB values automatically recalculates and updates the corresponding CMYK and HSV values.

+### 3. CMYK Section
+- Controls for adjusting Cyan (C), Magenta (M), Yellow (Y), and Black (K) components.
+- Each component has a numerical input (range: 0 to 100) and a slider for visual adjustment.
+- Changing CMYK values automatically recalculates and updates the corresponding RGB and HSV values.

+### 4. HSV Section
+- Controls for adjusting Hue (H), Saturation (S), and Value (V).
+- The numerical input for Hue accepts values from 0 to 360, while Saturation and Value range from 0 to 100.
+- Changing HSV values automatically updates the corresponding RGB and CMYK values.

+## Key Features

+### Selecting a Color via the Palette
+1. Click the square palette button at the top of the page.
+2. Choose a color using the system’s color picker.
+3. The selected color will be converted into RGB, CMYK, and HSV, with the numerical values and sliders updating accordingly.

+### Manually Adjusting Values
+- To manually change a color, use either the numerical input fields or sliders for any of the color models (RGB, CMYK, HSV).
+- When one model's value is updated, the other models are automatically recalculated to maintain color consistency.

+## Limitations
+- Values are restricted to the following ranges for each color model:
+  - **RGB**: 0 to 255.
+  - **CMYK**: 0 to 100.
+  - **HSV**: Hue from 0 to 360, Saturation and Value from 0 to 100.
+- The system’s color picker outputs a HEX code, which is then converted to RGB, followed by conversion to CMYK and HSV.

+---

+This web application provides a user-friendly interface for precise color conversion and manipulation, allowing flexibility in selecting and adjusting colors across different models.